-Hadrian (AD 117 – 134) was also an enthusiastic supporter of Greece and particularly Athens where he completed the building of the great temple to Olympian Zeus which had been begun in the 6th century BC, but had never been completed.
+Hadrian (AD 117 – 138) too loved Athens, and completed the building of the huge temple to Olympian Zeus which had been begun in the 6th century BC, but had never been completed.

-The geography of Greece was also substantially changed by a Roman re-organisation.
+The geography of Greece was also substantially changed.
 Whereas mainland Greece had hitherto looked eastwards across the Aegean Sea to the Greek cities of Anatolia (modern Turkey), Greece now began to face westwards to Italy and Rome.
-Greece was divided into three provinces.
-The main province was Achaea where the capital was Corinth which had been refounded in 46 BC as a Roman province, and thus for most of the Roman period, Corinth rivalled Athens in size and in importance.
-But there were two new towns on the western coast: Patras at the north west corner of the Peloponnese became the main port for sailing to Italy, as it still is today.
-And then in north western Greece, Augustus founded a new town at Nicopolis (the city of victory), near the site of the Battle of Actium where he finally defeated Mark Anthony.
+Two new towns were founded on the west coast, Patras, which became the main port for sailing to Italy, as it still is today, and then in north western Greece, Augustus founded a new town at Nicopolis (the city of victory), near the site of the Battle of Actium.

-Nevertheless Athens continued to flourish as the home of Neo-Platonism, the most highbrow of the pagan philosophies.
+Athens continued to flourish as a sort of university town, especially as the home of Neo-Platonism, the most highbrow of the pagan philosophies.
+By the 3rd century, the history of Greece becomes a story of decline and fall.
+In AD 267 the Heruli, a Germanic tribe invaded, followed a century later by Alaric and his Goths.
 The end came in 529 when the emperor Justinian outlawed all paganism and thus effectively brought the intellectual life of Athens to an end.
 The physical end came in the 580s when the Slavs invaded and some of them at least settled.
 In the 7th century the Agora was finally abandoned and covered by a thick layer of earth.
 When three centuries later the area was finally re-occupied, the former layout was entirely lost.

 The ‘other’ story of the archaeologists

 This then is the conventional story of Roman Greece as derived from the historians.
 However this is one of the cases where history and archaeology differ, and a rather different story is told by the archaeologists.
-For whereas in most of the Roman Empire world, the Roman Empire was a time of boom, when the Pax Romana, the peace imposed by Rome caused the economy to flourish, the archaeology suggests that in Greece, the Roman period was one of decline, one might almost say of economic slump.
+For whereas in most of the Roman Empire world, the Roman Empire was a time of boom, the archaeology suggests that in Greece, the Roman period was one of decline, one might almost say of economic slump.
 History does indeed hint at this, for Pausanias, the great travel writer of the 2nd century AD often remarked on depopulation in the countryside, with shrines being derelict.
-Though his remarks have sometimes been shrugged off as being a piece of rhetoric, the depopulation seems real enough: there was a massive emigration from Greece to Rome, for Greeks were in great demand in Rome both as teachers of the classics and as administrators and managers.
+The depopulation seems real enough: there was a massive emigration from Greece to Rome, for Greeks were in great demand in Rome both as teachers of the classics and as administrators and managers.
 Some may have been brought to Rome as slaves, but many no doubt came of their own free will, seeking high wages and the good life.
 But the result was that Greece itself became depopulated.

 Archaeology fills this out.
 One of the greatest advances in archaeology in the late 20th century has been the development of field walking surveys.
-The principle is very simple: you get a team of archaeologists, normally students, to walk in line across a ploughed field picking up bits of pottery and flint and any other archaeological debris, putting them in bags and recording where the bags came from.
-Analyse the bags, date the pottery, and then you will have the distribution of archaeological sites across the countryside: not just towns and villas, but farms and villages – and even hovels.
+This entails walking in a line across ploughed fields and picking up pottery.
+Date the pottery, and then you will have the distribution of archaeological sites across the countryside: not just towns and villas, but farms and villages – and even hovels.
 You will then have the growth and decline, the booms and slumps of all the various periods

-The results show a very marked decline in the Roman period, that is after the Hellenistic period in the 3rd and 2nd century BC, but continuing right down into the 3rd or 4th century AD.
+The results show a very marked decline in the Roman period, continuing right down into the 3rd or 4th century AD.
 Then, surprisingly, there is a revival in the 5th and 6th centuries, when there are almost as many sites as in the Classical period.
 The cause for this is surely the rise of Constantinople.
 We tend to think that Athens was always the centre of Greece, but following its foundation, Constantinople became the leading Greek city and Athens became a provincial town.
-As Constantinople flourished, so did Greece as a whole. and to some extent the history of Greece from the 4th to the 14th century is the history of Constantinople.
+As Constantinople flourished, so did Greece as a whole, and to some extent the history of Greece from the 4th to the 14th century is the history of Constantinople.
 And as the 5th and 6th centuries were the period of the greatest flourishing of Constantinople, so they were for much of mainland Greece.
-But in the seventh century, the Byzantine empire shrank, and this meant that in mainland Greece, the last flickerings of the glory that was Greece finally came to an end.
+But in the seventh century, the Byzantine Empire shrank, as the forces of Islam advanced, and this meant that in mainland Greece, the last flickering of the glory that was Greece finally came to an end.